naveenkondeti123/naveen-practicetest/interveiwques/interview_prievous.md

 ## 31.what is ssl offloding
 ## 32.what is diff between front-door and traffic manager vs application lb vs ingress lb
 ----
+## bajaj L1

+## 1.can u brief me more on how u have setup the Dr for the projcet
+## 2.how ur traffic is switching from east to central where the switch happens and what makes it happen
+## 3.how the traffic switches in terms of DNs in terms of connectivity which services comes in pitcurewhen we say that u want to re-route the traffic
+## 4.write a code for 2 vpc creation and subnets using terraform
+## 5. i have a vm in private network and have acr in private network and make sure that vm has to fetch images form acr how to achieve this
+## 6. what is managed identity
+## 7.explain the arch of Kubernetes
+## 8.what is service principals secret going to expire how can we automate that and the terraform also needs to use that spn and how will u copy the secret from spn to key vault
+## 9.u have to upgrade cosmos db running on v6.0 and have to upgrade to next version v7.0 how can we do that
+---